asanaullah/pnr/0_BasicFlow/README.md

 # An Open Source FPGA Compilation Flow using RapidWright

 ## Aim
 In this project, our aim is to use RapidWright to build a basic open source compilation flow for the 7 series Xilinx FPGAs.
 The flow is not meant to be complete and comprehensive.
-Rather, it provides insights into the hardware generation process using RapidWright, and how RapidWright can be integrated with existing open source tools.
+Rather, it provides insights into the hardware generation process, and how RapidWright can be integrated with existing open source tools.

 ## Status
 - Synthesis (complete)